-ServiceOps is a new paradigm in enterprise technology: the convergence of IT service management (ITSM) and IT operations management (ITOM).
+ServiceOps is a new paradigm in enterprise technology: the convergence of service management and operations management.
 At its core, ServiceOps is about changing organizational culture, processes, and technology platforms in such ways to enable improved user experiences through real-time visibility, automation, and intelligent collaboration among otherwise siloed departments.

 Let’s take a look at this emerging practice.